MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/change-address-contact-and-more.md

 * Viva Engage navigation
   * In Viva Engage, the left navigation uses the organization name as the name of the home Engage network.
 * OneDrive Sync
-  * The organization name is shown in File Explorer on Windows and Finder on Mac in the left navigation (the Navigation pane).
+  * The organization name is shown in File Explorer on Windows and Finder on Mac.
-    * In the navigation pane, the blue cloud icon for OneDrive for your M365 tenant is labeled "OneDrive - <tenant name>" (for example, "OneDrive - Contoso").
+    * On Windows, in File Explorer, in the navigation pane, the blue cloud icon for OneDrive for your M365 tenant is labeled "OneDrive - <tenant name>" (for example, "OneDrive - Contoso").
+    * When a user syncs a SharePoint library, it shows up in File Explorer under a node in the left navigation that bears a blue office building icon and the tenant name.
   * The organization name is used in the file paths
   * The organization name is shown in:
   * the OneDrive activity center
   * The tooltip of the OneDrive cloud icon